 Plans and Progress: The new FLUPSY is being developed in two phases.
 The design phase is complete.
 With the help of the Kenai Peninsula Economic Development District, KSMA continues to pursue grant funds to assist with the construction phase.
 Should funds be secured from other sources, KSMA will be seeking grant matching funds.

-Left: Oyster spat ready to sell to growers.
-Right: FLUPSY bins taken out of the water.
-Spat in the right bin have been cleaned, sorted, graded and counted.
+taken out of the water.
+Spat in the right bin have been cleaned,sorted, graded and counted.

 Kachemak Ski Club: Homer Rope Tow Access & Equipment Upgrades